h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

     training data to use in model validation (i.e., production of error rates on data not used in model building).

+**N folds**

+    The number of folds for cross-validation (if no validation data is specified).
+To disable cross-validation, enter 0.
+If the number of folds is more than 1, validation must remain empty.

+**Holdout fraction**

+    The fraction of training data (from end) to hold out for validation (if no validation data is specified).

+**Keep cross validation dataset splits**

+    Preserve cross-validation dataset splits.

 **Checkpoint**

     A model key associated with a previously trained Deep Learning